Welcome to the website of the California Peace and Freedom Party’s 2016 campaign. Download our Workers’ Voter Guide here.

 Proposition 64 legalizes marijuana and hemp in Ca. It exempts medical marijuana from some taxation and authorizes re-sentencing and destruction of records for prior marijuana convictions.
 Vote YES.

 Proposition 65 sounds like an environmental measure but is designed to reduce support for a plastic bag ban.
+For more see this article.
 Vote NO.

 Proposition 66 would speed up the application of the death penalty and require inexperienced lawyers to take death penalty cases.
+For more see this article.
 Work to pass Prop.
 62 and vote NO on 66.

 Proposition 67 is a referendum on the plastic bag ban that was passed by the legislature to protect wildlife and prevent waste.
+For more see this article.
 Vote YES.

 If you registered out of the Peace and Freedom Party in order to vote for Bernie Sanders, now is the time to register back into the party.
 If you have never been registered Peace and Freedom, now is the time to join.